apereo/cas/cas-server-documentation/installation/Configuring-SSO-Session-Cookie.md

 # The path to which the SSO cookie will be scoped
 # tgc.path=/cas

-# Decides whether SSO Warning cookie should be created only under secure connections.
-# warn.cookie.secure=true

-# The expiration value of the SSO Warning cookie
-# warn.cookie.maxAge=-1
 ```

 The cookie has the following properties: